mehiks11/Flight_Delay_Predictor/Deliverables/FinalWriteUp.md

 ## Communication
 In addition to the slides and visuals presented, I hope to create an interactive dashboard embedded to my personal website to have as a visual representation of the findings from this project.
+Additionally, this project along with data will be uploaded to my kaggle.